Back to blog

 • Pay for deeper access

-• Or take full control using your archive locally
+• Or take full control using a local browser session tool

-• If your goal is certainty — knowing everything is actually gone — archive-based local deletion is the most reliable option in 2026.
+If your goal is certainty — knowing everything is actually gone — local browser session deletion is the most reliable option in 2026.

 Related reading